biancamika/digital-garden/content/2. Literature Notes/Breaking Smart - Literature Notes.md

 - In the GSCITC, we are simply a ==unique instance== of a computerized human intelligence.
 	- However, the GSCITC cannot give you ==individual recognition.==
 	- This flattens our egos and identities.
-	- This is the heart of [[Fear of Being Ordinary]].
+	- This is the heart of [[3.
+Permanent Notes/Fear of Being Ordinary]].
 We just don't want to be another component of the GSCTIC; our efforts aren't recognized even if they contribute to the system

 > When you are plugged into the GSCITC, ==you are part of a great computational fluidization of human cognition.== You're just ==one instance== in a liquid cloud of human intelligence, your thoughts entangled with those of others in a giant ongoing computation.